mtliendo/hashnode-articles/clff65i5w000809mkeidx6zfa.md

 >
 > ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679214849275/006f62d0-1109-4d7a-9581-74a56e1dbb8e.png align="center")
 >
-> For finer grained access, there is also the `userTable.grant(props.addUserFunc, "dynamodb:PutItem")` method.
+> For finer-grained access, there is also the `userTable.grant(props.addUserFunc, "dynamodb:PutItem")` method.
 Both are fine to use.

 ## Conclusion